webdevlicious/jetson-dashboard/README.md

-# Shadcn Admin Dashboard
+# Jetson Recruit AI Dashboard

-Admin Dashboard UI crafted with Shadcn and Vite.
-Built with responsiveness and accessibility in mind.
+College Sports Recruiting Dashboard powered by AI.
+Putting college sports recruitment on auto-pilot for parents and student athletes looking to gain exposure from colleges and receive college scholarships and NIL opportunities.

 ![alt text](public/images/shadcn-admin.png)

-I've been creating dashboard UIs at work and for my personal projects.
-I always wanted to make a reusable collection of dashboard UI for future projects; and here it is now.
-While I've created a few custom components, some of the code is directly adapted from ShadcnUI examples.
+This dashboard provides a comprehensive platform for student athletes to showcase their talents, track their recruitment progress, and connect with college programs.
+Built with responsiveness and accessibility in mind, it streamlines the complex college recruitment process through AI-driven insights and automation.

-> This is not a starter project (template) though.
-I'll probably make one in the future.
+> This platform helps student athletes navigate the challenging recruitment landscape with ease and efficiency.

 ## Features